frederic-perez/AmE-dictionary/data/idioms.md

 __on cloud nine__ :three: To be in a state of extreme happiness. _Ever since Mary got her promotion at work, she’s been on cloud nine.
 I don’t think I’ve ever seen her happier!_
 __on edge__ :three: Highly tense or nervous; irritable. _Our youngster is just feeling on edge about the start of school._ _Tonight she felt on edge._
 __on every level__ _That was a bad idea on every level._
-__on fire__ Something is going really well or someone is doing a fantastic job.
+__on fire__ :two: __1__ Something is going really well or someone is doing a fantastic job.
+Performing very enthusiastically, adeptly, or successfully. _The team has been on fire lately, winning 11 of its last 12 games._ __2__ Extremely sexy or attractive. _Wow babe, you are looking on fire tonight!_ __3__ Having an intense burning sensation. _My throat’s on fire from this infection—I can’t eat or drink a thing!_
 __on foot__ _I work to work on foot._
 __on occasion__ Once in a while; occasionally. _I don’t really drink, but I do enjoy a nice glass of wine with a meal on occasion._
 __on pins and needles__ Worried or excited about something.